All Episodes

 Is Joseph Wilson God?

-Joseph Wilson is an is a liar.
+Joseph Wilson is a liar.

 He's a liar.

-You're quitting.
+You're equating.

-All right, so first it was the Santa Claus analogy, and now Joseph Wilson is Jesus Christ.
+So first it was the Santa Claus analogy, and now Joseph Wilson is Jesus Christ.

 You smear your enemies.

-Smear meaning in this case they're disagreeing with him.
+Smear, meaning, in this case, they're disagreeing with him.

 He's out there lying about them.